-An example of integrating action and research, the Key Threatening Process Strategy has provided over $1.4 million to understand the best ways to combat feral deer, feral cats, fungal diseases, and other major threats to biodiversity in New South Wales.
+An example of integrating action and research, our Key threatening processes strategy has provided over $1.4 million in funding to understand the best ways to combat major threats to our biodiversity.

-Saving our Species strategies are designed to incorporate targeted research and adaptive management if and where required to improve outcomes.
+Saving our Species conservation strategies are designed to incorporate targeted research, and adaptive management if and where required, to improve outcomes for threatened species and ecological communities.
 All projects include monitoring and evaluation of outcomes to help understand what is working best.
-Many also include research designed specifically to answer major questions, forming part of larger projects such as ARC linkage grants.
+Many also include research designed specifically to address key knowledge gaps.